 +44 (0)1382 383821

-She is a Fellow of the Royal College of General Practitioners and Higher Education Academy.
+She is a Fellow of the Royal College of General Practitioners and Higher Education Academy and graduated with a Masters in Medical Education (MMedEd) in 2016.

 Jennifer's research interests are around feedback practices within medical education.
 Her Master’s thesis used video reflexive ethnography to explore the factors which influence tutor provision of feedback in experiential communication skills teaching.
 She has an interest in the role of ethnographic research within medical education.
 Her other interests are in consultation and communication skills, spiritual care in the health care setting and inter-professional learning.